-And then we went into one of San Diego’s crown jewels, Balboa Park.
 Rocky Balboa was cool, but man, what a beautiful park!
 Here is the real deal on it, after all Rocky is a Philadelphia icon, not a SD guy at all:

 Balboa Park is a 1,200 acre (4.9 km²) urban cultural park in San Diego, California, United States named after the Spanish explorer Vasco Núñez de Balboa.
 The trees here were planted by the famous American gardener Kate Sessions.
 Placed in reserve in 1835, it is one of the oldest sites in the United States dedicated to public recreational usage.
 Besides open areas and natural vegetation, it contains a variety of cultural attractions including museums, theaters, gardens, shops and restaurants as well as the world-renowned San Diego Zoo.
 Balboa Park was declared a National Historic Landmark in 1977